msx80/BareMetalTic80/README.md

 * Run full TIC-80 studio (the editor etc)
 * Implement audio

-## Try it
+## Download

 An already built version is available [here](https://drive.google.com/file/d/1kck1odAhhJPL2Zs7zP8cYOfv2Ap05nV4/view?usp=sharing).

 Just unpack on the root of an appropriate SD card (fat32) and put it on a Raspberry PI 2 with a keyboard connected.
+This is just the player, it can run any cart.tic but doesn't have the full editor.
+I'm still working on it.

 ## Want to help?